 2. The fabric is taut, from top to bottom and side to side.
 It is drum-tight, with even tension that’s just as good as slate frame tension.

 3. It is well made.
 Nothing wiggles, nothing sticks and needs fiddling with or anything.
 The wood is smooth as glass.
 The frame works just as it’s supposed to work, without any grief along the way.

-4. The only half-way negative about the frame is the price – it’s a bit pricey, and for those of us who don’t live in the UK, there’s that whole question of shipping.
+2. Relatively speaking, some may find the price a bit high.
+For those of us who don’t live in the UK, there’s that whole question of shipping.
 BUT (there’s always a but – and in this case, there are several…), that having been said, it is hand-crafted of quality wood, it is convenient to use, and it works.
 You get what you pay for!
 Also, when it comes to shipping, those outside the UK / EU don’t pay VAT on it, and that goes a long way towards paying the shipping.
 And the other but: you can order one set of rollers and one set of side stretchers and fit a good range of project sizes on it.